reorx/obsidian-paste-image-rename/README.md

     - `{{imageNameKey}}-`: foo-
     - `{{imageNameKey}}-{{DATE:YYYYMMDDHHmm}}`: foo-202204081652
     - `Pasted Image {{DATE:YYYYMMDDHHmm}}`: Pasted Image 202204081652
-- Duplicate number at start (or end)
+- **Duplicate number at start (or end)**

   If enabled, the duplicate number will be added at the start as prefix for the image name, otherwise, it will be added at the end as suffix for the image name.
-- Duplicate number delimiter
+- **Duplicate number delimiter**

   The delimiter to generate the number prefix/suffix for duplicated names.
 For example, if the value is `-`, the suffix will be like "-1", "-2", "-3", and the prefix will be like "1-", "2-", "3-".
-- Auto rename
+- **Auto rename**

   By default, the rename modal will always be shown to confirm before renaming, if this option is set, the image will be auto renamed after pasting.
+- **Handle all images**

+  By default, the plugin only handles images that starts with "Pasted image " in name, which is the prefix Obsidian uses to create images from pasted content.
+  If this option is set, the plugin will handle all images.
+This includes drag'n drop image, or any other image that is created in the valut.